Katy Trail (Dallas): About

-In Dallas, abandoned railroad tracks that had once divided the downtown core are rapidly being transformed into the unifying Katy Trail, a linear, 3.5-mile long (5.6 km), landscaped trail system that runs through the most densely-developed section of the city.
+In Dallas, abandoned railroad tracks that once divided the downtown core are being transformed into the unifying Katy Trail, a linear, 3.5-mile long (5.6 km) landscaped trail system that runs through the most densely-developed section of the city.
 Construction on the trail began in the spring of 2000.
 As of 2022, several features have already been completed, including the 12-foot wide (3.7 m) primary trail, two of four planned entrance plazas, and four of the six planned pedestrian bridges.
 Construction was completed in 2007 on the Thomsen Overlook plaza, overlooking Reverchon Park.
 An 8-foot wide (2.4 m) secondary jogging trail has 1 mile (1.6 km) left of construction, which will be completed once more funding is secured.
 The work is being carried out by The Friends of Katy Trail under a master plan created by The SWA Group office in Dallas.

 The trail consists of a 12-foot-wide (3.7 m) concrete path for pedestrians and cyclists that runs 3.5 miles (5.6 km) from American Airlines Center in Victory Park to Mockingbird Station (a DART light rail station) near Southern Methodist University.
 A soft, recycled rubber track, used for running, parallels the concrete path.

 This adaptive re-use of unused railroad tracks unifies several important Dallas districts and provides a major recreational amenity for the more than 300,000 people who live and work within a mile of the trail (The Southernmost Trail-head is 0.5 mi from downtown Dallas at the American Airlines Center).
 This new, partly completed linear greenway is already popular among pedestrians and nature-lovers, both Dallas residents and visitors.

 The Katy Trail is also directly responsible for an upsurge in property values and retail-restaurant sales in adjacent neighborhoods and developments.
-On April 21st, 2006, The Dallas Morning News called Katy Trail "one of our city’s favorite outdoor spaces".
-Katy Trail has become such a popular jogging location that some Dallasites quip, "The trains don’t run here anymore...Dallas does."
+On April 21, 2006, The Dallas Morning News called Katy Trail "one of our city’s favorite outdoor spaces".
+Katy Trail has become such a popular jogging location that some Dallas citizens quip, "The trains don’t run here anymore...Dallas does."